mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/operation/op_custom_ascendc.md

 - **CMake**: CMake>=3.16.0

 ### Offline Compilation and Deployment

+If you have already completed the compilation and deployment of the custom operator through the CANN custom operator compilation project, you can skip this step.
+MindSpore also provides a custom compilation tool.
+After you have developed your custom operator and prepared the kernel side and host side of the custom operator, you can follow the steps below to compile and deploy the custom operator.

 1. **Obtain Compilation Tools**:
    Copy the `custom_compiler` tool directory from the MindSpore installation package to your working directory.